oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

-# Sign up for Code Console
+# Sign Up for Code Console

 ## Introduction

-This lab walks you through the steps to sign up for Code Console, register a new application and configure the ASCVD Risk Calculator Apex App.
+This lab walks you through the steps to sign up for Code Console, register a new application and configure the ASCVD Risk Calculator APEX app.

 Estimated Time: 15 minutes